-Dear NEH Summer Scholars Selected for the 2019 Institute,
+Dear UTEP NEH 2023 Summer Scholars (Teachers):

 We developed Tales from the Chihuahuan Desert in an effort to reframe our national discourse about the ways in which we see and talk about the U.S.–México borderlands and its binational populations.